 It is a huge onsen with 14 different baths.
 The lush green scenery was just beautiful and believe it or not the onsen really helped me to cool down.

-Since then I have been a huge fan of visiting onsen in summer!
+Since then I have been a huge fan of visiting an onsen in the summer!
 Hence I really recommend you to try it, too.

 What are the best onsen in summer?
 Sukawa Onsen in Akita has beautiful mountain views.
 Nakabusa Onsen and Takamine Onsen are secret hot springs all the way up in the mountains of Nagano.
 Wanoyado Hotel Iya Onsen is deep down in Tokushima’s Iya Valley and surrounded by beautiful nature.